Managing Privileges for GDPR ComplianceAnirban Banerjee

 How PAM Solutions Can Help with GDPR Compliance

-PAM consists of tools and practices that keep an organization safe from accidental or deliberate misuse of privileged access.
+PAM consists of tools and practices that keep an organisation safe from accidental or deliberate misuse of privileged access.
 A PAM solution offers a secure, streamlined way to authorize and monitor all privileged users for all relevant systems:

 - Grant access only when needed and revoke access when the need expires